1. How do I use your patterns?

-When I write patterns and instructions for the projects on my website, I’ll assume that you have the basic sewing skills mentioned in most ‘how-to’ sewing books.
-I’ll also assume that you have the basic sewing tools mentioned in these books, including a sewing machine.
+The patterns and instructions I offer on this blog assume you have basic knowledge of sewing skills, such as the ones mentioned most beginner sewing books.
+I’ll also assume that you have the basic sewing tools mentioned in those kinds of books, including a sewing machine.

 However, if you’re not familiar with a technique at all, don’t hesitate to ask for more clarification!
 I might make it into a tutorial so it helps out lots of people!